biopython/biopython.github.io/wiki/SeqIO.md

 This script will read a Genbank file with a whole mitochondrial genome, create 500 records containing random fragments of this genome, and save them as a fasta file.
-These subsequences are created using random starting points and lengths:
+These subsequences are created using a random starting points and a fixed length of 200:

 ``` python
 from Bio import SeqIO